davidbiehl/backbone.cocomp/README.md

 # Event Based Backbone Collection Comparison

 Use events to compare the contents of two or more Backbone Collections.

+## Installation

+Simply include the `backbone.cocomp.js` file in your asset pipeline, `<script>` tag, or wherever your JavaScript assets are served.

+### Requirements

+CoComp requires Backbone.js v0.9.9 or higher.
+The passing test suite runs against Backbone v1.0.0

+## Usage

 A sample use case: You have a collection you are adding things to, we'll call it a box, and a collection for searching for things to add to the box.
 Somehow, you want to indicate in the search results what is already in the